bibanon/bibanon/Home.md

-> **Note:** The Bibliotheca Anonoma is gradually migrating to [a new wiki.](https://wiki.bibanon.org) Further developments will occur there: https://wiki.bibanon.org
+> **Note:** The Bibliotheca Anonoma has mostly migrated to [a new wiki.](https://wiki.bibanon.org) Further developments will occur there: https://wiki.bibanon.org

 The **Bibliotheca Anonoma** is a research task force archiving, documenting, and safeguarding *Internet Folklife*.